Privacy Policy

 2. What personal data do we collect

-We only collect personal data that is relevant to the way this website currently operates.
+We only collect personal data that is relevant to the way our website and services operate.

 a) Information you provide directly